 The attractiveness of Canadian Western Red Cedar is its completely clear finish (i.e. no knots and smooth grain), although limited availability of supply, exchange rate fluctuation and the distance travelled to import all make it significantly more expensive than British.
 What’s more, the cost of Canadian will continue to rise whereas the price of the British alternative will remain low and stable in comparison.

-Read about Canadian Western Red Cedar wood or compare British & Canadian Cedar wood.
+Read about Canadian Western Red Cedar wood.

 Family name | Cupressaceae |